 Cirrhosis is the result of long-term insult to the liver, and damage usually doesn’t become clinically evident until the fourth decade of life.
 Infection with one or more strains of viral hepatitis causes acute, potentially reversible hepatic inflammation, whereas chronic infection with hepatitis B (HBV) or C (HCV) can lead to cirrhosis.
 Alcohol ingestion and HCV are the most common causes of cirrhosis in the United States, whereas HBV accounts for the majority of cases worldwide.2 HCV therapies that provide sustained virologic response (SVR) essentially cure the disease, and are expected to dramatically decrease new cases of cirrhosis.
 Even patients who have already developed HCV cirrhosis can benefit from antiviral therapy, and recent guidelines recommend treatment for nearly all patients (see Chapter 24, Viral Hepatitis, for more details).3

 Alcoholic cirrhosis usually develops only after decades of heavy drinking.
 It develops more quickly in women than men, even after taking body weight into account.
-Estimates vary, but alcoholic cirrhosis can develop after as few as two to three daily drinks in women and three to four drinks in men, although five to eight daily drinks is more typical.4 Differences in metabolism may account for the gender disparity; women metabolize less alcohol in the gastrointestinal (GI) tract, allowing delivery of more ethanol (which is directly hepatotoxic) to the liver.5 Genetic factors also play a role in disease progression; some patients develop cirrhosis with much less cumulative alcohol intake than is typical (either fewer drinks per day or ...
+Estimates vary, but alcoholic cirrhosis can develop after as few as two to three daily drinks in women and three to four drinks in men, although five to eight daily drinks is more typical.4 Differences in metabolism may account for the gender disparity; women metabolize less alcohol in the gastrointestinal (GI) tract, allowing delivery of more ethanol (which is directly hepatotoxic) to the liver.5 Genetic factors also play a role in disease ...